Priyanshusingh-777/Amazon-Project/README.md

 # Amazon-Project
-Python based project with python library.
+Python based project with the help of python library.